Koiki Eddie Mabo Scholarship

 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in any year of any undergraduate program within the Faculty of Health
+- Be enrolled in any year of an undergraduate degree with the Faculty of Health and Medicine at the University of Newcastle.

-- A Confirmation of Aboriginality (Common Seal) and a written reference made by an Aboriginal and/or Torres Strait Islander community member who knows you in the Aboriginal & Torres Strait Islander community
+- Confirmation of Aboriginality (Common Seal) and a written reference made by an Aboriginal and/or Torres Strait Islander community member who knows you in the Aboriginal & Torres Strait Islander community.

 University of Newcastle